Meg Wallace, MA, LMSW, organizer

 Veronicka Thompson, board secretary

-Veronicka is the community director at WacoWork.
-She previously worked at Baylor University in the Office of Undergraduate Admissions and as the interim program director for the Leadership Living-Learning Center at Baylor.
+Veronicka is an executive assistant at Magnolia.
+She was previously the community director at WacoWork, and has worked at Baylor University in the Office of Undergraduate Admissions and as the interim program director for the Leadership Living-Learning Center at Baylor.
 Veronicka is also the owner of Flower + Ink Designs, a wedding and event floral design business that will soon be teaching people of all skill levels how to create beautiful flower arrangements through classes and workshops.
 Veronicka strongly believes in the power of creativity and kindness, and hopes to help provide a voice to every individual.

 Devan Stahl, PhD, MDiv, board treasurer